Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 There are many reasons for earache including inflammation, infection, excessive wax, ruptured eardrum, dental problems, presence of foreign matter, and a condition known as swimmer's ear.
 Symptoms of ear problems range from mild pain to loss of hearing.
 There may be acute stabbing pain, localized swelling, fever, nausea, vomiting, discharge from ear, extreme tenderness when ear lobe is pulled, ringing sounds, or an aggravating blocked sensation.

 Colds, bronchial infection, viral infection, food allergies, pressure, and high altitudes can cause ear problems.
 Ruptured eardrums can result from a hard slap to the ear, diving, loud explosions, or repeated serious infections.
 Young children are especially prone to ear infection and should receive immediate attention.
 Symptoms in babies and young children include general fussiness and pulling at their ears.

 Chronic ear infection may be treated with a change in diet.
 Eliminate dairy foods, additives, and preservatives.
 Avoid sugar, fatty foods, and protein concentrated foods like peanut butter.
-Drink lots of clean water and pineapple juice although most fruit juices should be taken on a limited basis due to sugar content.
+Drink lots of clean water and pineapple juice although sugary fruit juices should be taken on a limited basis.
 Add green drinks to the diet as the chlorophyll can be very beneficial.
 Eat lots of fresh vegetables and a few servings of fruit daily.

 Herbs are very useful when treating ear problems.
-Mullein, gingko biloba, turmeric, yellow dock root, garlic, Echinacea root, and bayberry bark help the body to focus healing efforts on the ear.
+Mullein, ginkgo biloba, turmeric, yellow dock root, garlic, Echinacea root, and bayberry bark help the body to focus healing efforts on the ear.
 Drinking herbal teas or taking herbal tinctures can protect, soothe, and help heal the ears.
 Chamomile, yarrow, and angelica root tea can really help.

 Mullein infused oil can be used as an ear drop for relieving pain associated with middle ear problems.
 Use a couple of drops at room temperature two times a day and at bedtime.
 Sip warm yellowroot tea during healing process for building immunity and preventing reoccurring problems.
 Castor oil and calendula infused oil also make good drops but do not put anything into the ear if a ruptured eardrum is suspected.